OWASP/samm/v2.0/beta/core/governance/g-education-guidance.md

 - Option 3
 - Option 4

-#### Has the training been reviewed and updated in the past 12 months?

-*Answer Options*

-- Option 1
-- Option 2
-- Option 3
-- Option 4

 #### Notes

 ## Maturity 3
 ### Activity
-Implement a formal training program requiring anyone involved with the software development lifecycle to complete appropriate role and technology-specific training, before allowing access to the application.
+Implement a formal training program requiring anyone involved with the software development lifecycle to complete appropriate role and technology-specific training as part of the onboarding process.  based on the criticality of the application and user's role, organization should consider restricting access until the onboarding training has been completed.
 While the organization may source some modules externally, the program should be facilitated and managed in-house and include content specific to the organization and go beyond general security best-practices.
 The program should have a defined curriculum and include tests aimed at establishing understanding and competence in addition to the attestation of participation.
 The training should consist of a combination of industry best practices and organization's internal standards, including training on specific systems in use by the organization.

 In addition to issues directly related to security, the organization should take advantage of this program by including other standards, such as code complexity, code documentation, naming convention, and other process-related disciplines.
 The goal of the training should be to minimize issues resulting from employees following practices they became accustomed to outside of the organization and ensuring continuity in the style and competency of the developed code.

 To facilitate progress monitoring and successful completion of each training module the organization should leverage a learning management platform or another centralized portal allowing similar functionality.
 Employees should be able to monitor their progress and have access to all training resources even after they complete initial training.

 Issues resulting from employees not following established standards, policies, procedures, or security best practices should be reviewed at least annually to gauge the effectiveness of the training and ensure it covers all issues relevant to the organization.
-While the complete training may be unnecessary on an annual basis, the organization should periodically update the training and ensure all employees receive training on any changes and most prevalent security deficiencies.
+While updating the complete training may be unnecessary on an annual basis, the organization should periodically update the training and ensure all employees receive training on any changes and most prevalent security deficiencies.

 ### Maturity Questions